tonylukasavage/ti-fs/README.md

 	* `hex`
 	* `ucs2 | ucs-2`
 	* `utf16le | utf-16le`
-* `readlink` and `readlinkSync` will throw an error if used on non-symbolic links, as expected, but will not returned the source path.
-Titanium has no means to return the source path of the symbolic link, so the result of [Ti.Filesystem.File.resolve()][] is returned.
-* `realpath` and `realpathSync` simply return the result of [Ti.Filesystem.File.resolve()][].
-The details of what is necessary to completely implement them is in [issue #5](https://github.com/tonylukasavage/ti-fs/issues/5)

 ## contribute [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 * Run all linting and tests with [grunt](http://gruntjs.com/getting-started).
 * Add tests for any new implemented functionality.
 * In lieu of an actual style guide, please follow the existing conventions used in the code.
-* Anything interface not part of the node.js `fs` module will be rejected.
+* Any interface not part of the node.js `fs` module will be rejected.

 [browserify]: https://github.com/substack/node-browserify
 [Ti.Blob]: http://docs.appcelerator.com/titanium/latest/#!/api/Titanium.Blob